donejs/donejs/docs/place-my-order.md

 ### Creating a restaurant list element

-The restaurant list will contain more functionality, which is why we will split it into separate files for the template and the component logic.
-All files are put together in the component's own folder so that they can be easily re-used and tested.
+The restaurant list will contain more functionality, which is why we will split its template and component logic into separate files.

 We can create a basic component like that by running: